Empress Dowager Ci'an: Tongzhi era

 On 22 August 1861, in the wake of the Second Opium War, the Xianfeng Emperor died at the Rehe Traveling Palace (熱河行宮), 230 km northeast of Beijing, where he and his imperial court had fled to when the Anglo-French forces closed in on the Forbidden City.
 He was succeeded by his sole surviving son, Zaichun, who was only five years old then; Zaichun was enthroned as the Tongzhi Emperor.
 A power struggle broke out between two factions over the issue of who should assume the regency until Zaichun was old enough to rule on his own.
 On his deathbed, the Xianfeng Emperor had appointed his close adviser Sushun and seven others to be the regents.
 However, Noble Consort Yi, the Tongzhi Emperor's birth mother, also wanted to assume the regency.
 The Empress initially agreed to cooperate with Sushun and his seven co-regents, but changed her mind after being persuaded by Noble Consort Yi.
-In November 1861, with aid from Yixin (Prince Kung), the Xianfeng Emperor's sixth brother, the Empress and Noble Consort Yi staged a coup – historically known as the Xinyou Coup – against the eight regents and ousted them from power, thereby securing control of the regency.
+In November 1861, with aid from Yixin, Prince Gong, the Xianfeng Emperor's sixth brother, and, Yixuan, Prince Chun, the Xianfeng's seventh brother, and husband of Noble Consort Yi's younger sister, Yehenara Wanzhen, the Empress and Noble Consort Yi staged a coup – historically known as the Xinyou Coup – against the eight regents and ousted them from power, thereby securing control of the regency.

-Noble Consort Yi was elevated to the status of empress dowager and honoured as "Holy Mother, Empress Dowager", a great privilege for her since she was never empress while the Xianfeng Emperor was still living; she became empress dowager only because she was the biological mother of the reigning Tongzhi Emperor.
-She was also given the honorific name "Cixi" (meaning "motherly and auspicious"), hence she is known as "Empress Dowager Cixi".
-The Empress, on the other hand, as the former emperor's primary wife and the reigning emperor's nominal mother, was also elevated to empress dowager and honoured as "Mother Empress, Empress Dowager" – a title which gave her precedence over Empress Dowager Cixi – and given the honorific name "Ci'an" (meaning "motherly and calming").
+Noble Consort Yi was elevated to the status of Empress Dowager and honoured as "Holy Mother, Empress Dowager" (聖母皇太后), since she was not the Xianfeng Emperor's primary wife and became Empress Dowager only as the biological mother of the reigning Tongzhi Emperor.
+She was given the honorific name "Cixi".
+The Empress, on the other hand, as the former Emperor's primary wife and the reigning Emperor's nominal mother, was also elevated to Empress Dowager and honoured as "Mother Empress, Empress Dowager" (母后皇太后) – a title which gave her precedence over Empress Dowager Cixi – and was given the honorific name "Ci'an".
 Because her living quarters were in the eastern part of the Forbidden City, Empress Dowager Ci'an was informally referred to as the "East Empress Dowager"; Empress Dowager Cixi, who lived in the western part, was also informally known as the "West Empress Dowager".
 Empress Dowager Ci'an spent most of her life in the Palace of Gathering Essence.
 On several occasions after 1861, Ci'an was given additional honorific names (two Chinese characters at a time), as was customary for emperors and empresses, until by the end of her life her name was a long even string of characters beginning with Ci'an.